ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

 ### Configurations

   - **Resource type**: Each resource type consumes hours units at different rates
-  - **Idle shutdown time**: If the idle time is over, the container will be shutdowned
+  - **Idle shutdown time**: If you don't use a container for certain amount of time, the idle container will be stopped
-  - **Max concurrent running notebooks**: The maximum number of notebooks which can be attached in the resource at the same time
+  - **Max concurrent running notebooks**: The maximum number of notebooks which can be attached to the resource at the same time
   - **Processing time limit**: (please update)
   - **Default resource setting**: Set default resource which can be displayed as a top priority when you create(clone) a notebook
   - **Image type**: Different image types provide different ZEPL interpreters